Cucina Verona Ristorante Blue Zones Project Approval Celebration

 Fort Bragg Rotary Club’s Beer Fest

 Rotary Beer Festival is back.
-Save the date and join us on Saturday, March 15, 2025 at the Eagles Hall from 12-4pm for an incredible selection of beer and some great live music.
-Tickets are $40 and food will be available for purchase.
-So come taste some ales and watch the whales at this benefit for Fort Bragg Rotary Club with proceeds going to scholarships as well as local and international projects.
+Save the date and join us on Saturday, March 21, 2026 at the Eagles Hall from 12-4pm for an incredible selection of beer and some great live music.

 Whale Watching Tours